 Humans cannot manage more than six to ten individuals, especially when things go wrong and unavoidable circumstances emerge.
 No senior leader can manage dozens, much alone hundreds, of people.

 Divide teams into manageable components of four to five people, each with an identified leader.
 Those leaders must grasp the fundamental objective and the mission’s ultimate goal—the Commander’s Intent.
-Decentralized Command does not imply that junior leaders or team members run their programs; it leads to anarchy.
+Decentralised Command does not imply that junior leaders or team members run their programs; it leads to anarchy.
 Instead, junior leaders must fully comprehend what is within their decision-making power—the “left and right boundaries” of their authority.

 What exactly is the mission?
 The study of the mission is the first step in planning.
-Leaders must establish clear guidelines for the team.
+Extreme Ownership leaders must establish clear guidelines for the team.
 Once they grasp the task, they may pass this information on to their key commanders and frontline troops entrusted with carrying it out.
 The mission must be carefully revised and streamlined so that it is unambiguous and mainly focused on achieving the larger strategic goal of which it is a part.
 The assignment must clarify the operation’s overarching purpose and ultimate outcome, or “end state.”

 After each combat mission, the finest SEAL units perform a “post-operational debrief.”
 No matter how tired they are after an operation or how busy they plan for the next mission, time is set aside for this debrief since lives and future mission success are at stake.
 In a concise style, a post-operational debrief reviews all aspects of an operation, from preparation through execution.

 Addresses the following for the just-concluded military mission: